Advanced Celery: mastering idempotency, retries, and error handling

 Testing and Debugging Made Easier

-Testing and debugging async tasks can be more challenging compared to typical web applications.
+Testing and debugging async tasks can be more challenging than testing and debugging typical web applications.
 However, there are strategies to mitigate these challenges.
-One such strategy is to use the [.code-inline]task_always_eager[.code-inline] setting.
+One such strategy is to use the task_always_eager

-- Utilize extensive monitoring tools to capture errors early.
+- Utilize extensive monitoring tools to capture errors as soon as possible;

-- Employ [.code-inline]task_always_eager[.code-inline] to simplify testing and debugging.
+- Employ task_always_eager to simplify testing and debugging.